 45. Sharp and Classy Touch

-Hardwood floors and bars have something particularly classy about them and that’s why their luxuriousness can sometimes balance-out the harsh, raw feel of an industrially-designed space.
-The shiny, sharp metal ducts creates a striking contrast with the elegant wooden cabinetry and exposed brick walls.
+Hardwood floors and bars have something particularly classy about them, and that’s why their luxuriousness can sometimes balance-out the harsh, raw feel of an industrially-designed space.

 46. Run-down Bar Tops and Vintage Lampshades